FritsHoogland/yb_stats-book/src/output_metrics_value.md

 192.168.66.80:12000  server   voluntary_context_switches                                                         217 csws           268.564 /s
 ```
 - The first column contains the ip address or hostname a colon and the port number.
 - The second column is the type (metric_type) of the statistic.
 Possible values are server, cluster, table, tablet and cdc.
+Currently, value type statistics are found in server, cluster table and tablet types.
 - The third column is the statistic name.
 - The fourth column is the statistic value.
 By default, counter values are shown, for which this value is the end snapshot value subtracted by the first value.
 - The fifth column is the unit of the statistic value.